 But the most shocking results came in 2013 from the research of Ahmad Faraz, a scholar at Faculty of Animal Husbandry, University of Agriculture, Faisalabad.
 Faraz shared his research paper with MORE.
 He collected 60 samples of unprocessed market milk from canteens of educational institutes and public places.
 67% of all the samples reported the presence of soil.
 97% and 93% of the samples obtained from canteens of educational institutes and public places were adulterated with water.
-Adulteration with urea was reported in 63% and 87% of samples.
+Adulteration with urea was reported in 63% and 87% of the samples.
 Adulteration with formalin was reported in 23% and 27% of samples, while cane sugar was in 87% and 97% of samples.
 Hydrogen peroxide was also found in 3% of samples from public places.
 We are talking about Manchester of Pakistan, Faisalabad here.

-Dr. Saeed Akhtar, a renowned food scientist, and researcher in his last year research reported that in Pakistan, 80% of the total milk sold in packages or in bulk is being adulterated.
+Dr. Saeed Akhtar, a renowned food scientist, and researcher in his last year researchers reported that in Pakistan, 80% of the total milk sold in packages or in bulk is being adulterated.
 He also reported that most of the water being added for the purpose of milk adulteration is typically muddy instead of clean tap water.
 This is being done to increase density and maintain the viscosity of the milk, therefore posing a further and serious risk to human health.

 In Pakistan 80% of the total milk sold in packages or in bulk is being adulterated

 Dr. Shabbir Ali, a veterinary doctor at a local animal hospital, talked to MORE and said that the practice of treating dairy animals with different drugs that forcedly increase the production of milk is a most practiced phenomenon these days.
 The use is so excessive that even the pure milk’s contaminated with these hazardous drugs.
-Due to this, the consumers are developing drug resistance, allergic reactions to milk in children, vomiting, diarrhea and enteritis.
+Due to this, consumers are developing drug resistance, allergic reactions to milk in children, vomiting, diarrhea, and enteritis.

 How to check Milk Adulteration?